Feni River

-The question of sharing of the waters of the river between India and Pakistan was first discussed in 1958.
+The question of sharing the waters of the river between India and Pakistan was first discussed in 1958, and after its 1971 independence, Bangladesh continued that discussion with India.
 Through at least 2006 the countries continued to consider possible compromises.

 Course

 Feni River originates in South Tripura district and flows through Sabroom town and then enters Bangladesh.
 Muhuri River, also called Little Feni, from Noakhali District joins it near its mouth.
 The river is navigable throughout the year by small boats up to Ramgarh, some 80 km upstream.

 Dispute

-The question of sharing of the waters of the river between India and Bangladesh (then East Pakistan) was discussed as early as 1958.
+The question of sharing the waters of the river between India and Bangladesh (then East Pakistan) was discussed as early as 1958.

-Reports from Bangladesh in 2007 said, "India is trying to withdraw water from Feni River for irrigation projects in exchange of resolving erosion problem in Bangladesh side of this bordering river."
+Reports from Bangladesh in 2007 said, "India is trying to withdraw water from Feni River for irrigation projects in exchange for resolving erosion problem in [sic] Bangladesh side of this bordering river."

-According to statement on sharing of river waters with Bangladesh, released by India in 2007, "Feni River has been added to its mandate in the 36th JRC meeting.
-A decision was taken in the meeting that the Ministers of Water Resources of both the countries would visit the sites where developmental works have been held up.
+According to the statement on sharing of river waters with Bangladesh, released by India in 2007, "Feni River has been added to its mandate in the 36th JRC [Joint Rivers Commission] meeting.
+A decision was taken in the meeting that the Ministers of Water Resources of both countries would visit the sites where developmental works have been held up.
 This Joint Inspection of various locations of developmental and flood protection works on common rivers was held from September 14–21, 2006."